HeronKyaw/qr-code-component/README.md

 ### Continued development

 In the next projects, I will try to customize the Bootstrap css files instead of using the pure css on my own.
 As I still feel that my responsive skill is not satisfied for me.
 I will learn to make the best responsive layout for every devices.

-### Useful resources

-- [Bootstrap 5](https://getbootstrap.com/) - This is the only framework that I use in this project.
-This helps me a lot to create layout.

 ## Author